siruguri/postall/README.md

 ## Testing

-The app also has some basic tests:
+The app also has some basic tests but I've stopped trying to run them in a long, long, time.
+Real developers don't test their code; they just have an unbounded, and completely unfounded, faith in their infallibility.

 * It uses RSpec - `rails g rspec:install` has already been run for you.
 * It uses Capybara.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
-* Rails Admin: The app now has Rails Admin installed.
-Note that installation was done by following [the basic steps](https://github.com/sferik/rails_admin#installation), and that the Devise lines in `config/initializers/rails_admin.rb` are uncommented.
 * Integration tests: None so far

 ## Resque